Skip to the content.

 This year, TFP will take place in-person at the University of Oxford, UK.
 It is co-located with the Trends in Functional Programming in Education (TFPIE) workshop, which will take on the day before the main symposium.

 Please be aware that TFP has several submission deadlines.
 The first, 13th November, is for authors who wish to have their full paper reviewed prior to the symposium.
 Papers that are accepted in this way must also be presented at the symposium.
 The second, 11th December, is for authors who wish to present their work or work-in-progress at the symposium first without submitting to the full review process for publication.
-These authors can then take into account feedback received at the symposium and submit a full article for review by the third deadline, 19th February.
+These authors can then take into account feedback received at the symposium and submit a full paper for review by the third deadline, 19th February.

 Scope

-Articles must be original and not simultaneously submitted for publication to any other forum.
+Papers must be original and not simultaneously submitted for publication to any other forum.
 They may consider any aspect of functional programming: theoretical, implementation-oriented, or experience-oriented.
 Applications of functional programming techniques to other languages are also within the scope of the symposium.

 Topics suitable for the symposium include, but are not limited to: